Did you know DNA affects your risk of depression?

 Grumpy, Happy, Sleepy and Bashful – four of Disney’s dwarfs are named after feelings ruled by one chemical in the brain, serotonin.
 It may not make you Dopey or Sneezy, but abnormal serotonin levels will definitely earn you a trip to the Doc.

-Variations within the SLC6A4 gene (encodes 5-HTT) can influence the levels of the transporter and its activity.
-A common variation of the SLC6A4 gene occurs in a region known as 5-HTTLPR.
-Some people have a shortened version of the 5-HTTLPR section.
-This is known as the “grouchy” gene, as it is associated with an increased risk of depression.
+One common variation of SLC6A4 occurs in a region known as 5-HTTLPR.
+Some people have a shortened version of this 5-HTTLPR section.
+This short form is known as the “grouchy” gene, because it is associated with an increased risk of depression.

 The economist Andrew Oswald has gone as far to suggest that the “grouchy” form of the gene can explain a cultural stereotype – why the British and the French are grumpy.
 Many more Brits, French and Americans have the “grouchy” version, while supposedly happier people from Denmark and the Netherlands are less likely to have the short form.

 The effects of the “grouchy” gene however are much more complicated.
 The short form of 5-HTTLPR is also linked to an increased risk for a whole series of neurological diseases, (including depression, Alzheimer’s disease and bipolar disorder) and to drug addiction and sudden infant death syndrome.